plantbreeding/BrAPI-Manuscript2/manuscript.md

 Using the "Zendro" set of automatic software program-code generators (zendro-dev.github.io) a fully functional, efficient, and cloud-capable BrAPI data-warehouse has been created for the current version of the BrAPI data models.
 The resulting data-warehouse has two interfaces, one application programming interface implemented in the form of a GraphQL web-server and another intuitive point and click graphical user interface in the browser.
 Both provide secure access to data read and write functions for all BrAPI data models.
 These data administration methods comprise create, read, update, and delete (CRUD) functions that are standardized and accept the same parameters for all data models.

 While data write access comprises both persisting single or multiple records, data read access is particularly rich in features and includes access to single records referred to by their id and access to multiple records selected by logical filters.
 In this, multiple records are paginated using the highly efficient cursor based pagination model as proposed in the GraphQL standard.
-Logical filters allow for exhaustive search queries, whose structure is highly intuitive and based around logical triplets in which a data model field is validated using an operator and a value, e.g. "Study name equals 'xyz'".
+Logical filters allow for exhaustive search queries, whose structure is highly intuitive and based around logical triplets in which a data model field is validated using an operator and a value, e.g. "Study name equals 'my_study'".
 In this a large collection of operators is available and triplets can be combined to logical search trees using "and" or "or" operators.
 Searches can be extended over relationships between data models, thus enabling a user to query the warehouse exactly for the data wanted.

 Access security is implemented with the OAuth2 user authentication standard (datatracker.ietf.org/doc/html/rfc6749).
 Authorization is based on user roles and can be configured differently for each single data model read or write function.